nandoflorestan/kerno/README.rst

 Kerno computes some things at startup and keeps the result in a "global" object which is an instance of the Kerno class.
 This instance is initialized with the app's settings and utilities (strategies) are registered on it.

-Then it is used on each request to obtain globals.
+Then each request uses that to obtain globals and calls an Action.
-Each request consists of a call to an Action.

 Component registration